-The needle cover of the pre-filled syringe contains latex (dry natural rubber).
-Patients or caregivers should contact their doctor before using etanercept (Enbrel) if the needle cover will be handled by or if etanercept (Enbrel) will be given to someone with a known or possible hypersensitivity (allergy) to latex.
+The rubber closure of the solvent syringe contains latex (dry natural rubber).
+Patients or caregivers should contact their doctor before using Enbrel if the rubber closure of the solvent syringe will be handled by or if Enbrel will be given to someone with a known or possible hypersensitivity (allergy) to latex.

-Patients or caregivers who are to administer etanercept (Enbrel) must be instructed in proper syringe and needle disposal, and be cautioned against reuse of these items.
+Patients or caregivers who are to administer Enbrel must be instructed in proper syringe and needle disposal, and be cautioned against reuse of these items.

-Unused etanercept (Enbrel) syringes or waste materials should be disposed of according to local requirements.
+Unused Enbrel, syringes, or waste materials should be disposed of according to local requirements.